What you should do

 - The dispatcher will notify John Carroll police and the University Heights police.

-- John Carroll police and University Heights police will confer and decide on an appropriate course of action, based on known information.
+- John Carroll police and University Heights police will confer and determine an appropriate course of action, based on known information.

 - After speaking with the person who took the call, University officials and University Heights police will decide what further action should be taken, including possible evacuation.